telerik/xaml-docs/styling-and-appearance/stylemanager/common-styling-themes-mscontrols.md

 ---
 title: Use StyleManager to Apply Theme on MS Controls
 page_title: Use StyleManager to Apply Theme on MS Controls
-description: Use StyleManager to Apply Theme on MS Controls.
+description: This article demonstrates how to use the StyleManager theming mechanism to apply a theme on MS controls.
 slug: common-styling-themes-mscontrols
 tags: use,stylemanager,to,apply,theme,on,ms,controls
 published: True